Ronald-Garcia/gatekeeper-redesign/README.md

 For web enter pnpm install and then type pnpm dev and that will run web locally.

+### Local Route Testing

+Using Postman Workspace if we want to test API routes most actions have associated AuthGuard.

+To properly test enter {{LOCAL_URL}}/users/1234567890777777 as a get request.
+This should provide proper authorization.

+To test logging out send as a post request the following: {{LOCAL_URL}}/logout

 ### Usage Specifications

 #### Admin Dashboard